legluondunet/MyLittleLutrisScripts/Lone's Survivor/README.md

 ### Description:
 This script will assist you to install this game on Linux OS:
-"Lone's Survivor - The Director's Cut" provided by Humble Bundle.
+"Lone's Survivor - The Director's Cut" provided by Humble Bundle using Lutris Wine runner.
 During install please let all options by default.
 Thanks to the people who helped us play this game in the best conditions on Linux platform.